-Start by unplugging the Keurig; you don’t want to damage the electronics or risk electrocution.
-Then remove all the components that you can, including the water reservoir, the mug stand/drip tray, and the K-Cup holder inside the coffee maker.
-Carry them all over to the kitchen sink and give them a thorough wash with soapy water, just like they were ordinary dishes.
+Start by unplugging your Keurig; you don’t want to damage the electronics or risk electrocution.
+Then, remove all the detachable components, including the water reservoir, the mug stand/drip tray, and theholder inside the coffee maker.
+Carry them all over to the kitchen sink and give them a thorough wash with soapy water, just as if they were ordinary dishes.
 Set them aside to dry while you work on other components.

-This is also a great time to take a washcloth or a wet paper towel and give the whole Keurig a good wipe down.
-The coffee maker, especially in busy settings, can collect a lot of dust over time.
-You don’t want any of that dust mixing with your fresh water or coffee when you’re finished here, so it’s a good idea to give the surface a general cleaning.
+This is also a great time to grab a washcloth or disinfecting wipes and give the whole Keurig a good wipe down.
+The coffee maker, especially in busy settings like offices, can collect a lot of dust over time.
+You don’t want any of that debris mixing with your fresh water or coffee when you’re finished here, so it’s a good idea to give the surface a solid wipe-down.

-When that is finished, get out your pin/paperclip and examine those toothy components that poke into the K-Cups.
+When finished with the above steps, get out your pin/paperclip and examine those toothy components that poke into the K-Cups.
 There should be a small hole in each “tooth” for the hot water/coffee to pass through.
-Poke your pin through that hole and wiggle it around to loosen any caked-on debris and help remove any blockages.
-If your Keurig has been running slowly, it could be a clog in one of these holes that is causing it.
-Yes, there are dedicated Keurig needle cleaning tools available, but you probably only want one of these for unclogging a Keurig in a busy office or similar situation.
+Poke your pin through that hole and wiggle it around to loosen any caked-on debris and blockages.
+If your Keurig has been running slowly, this could be because of a clog in one of these holes.
+There are also dedicatedavailable.

 Run the Keurig on normal settings and keep filling mugs with the vinegar mixture until it is completely gone.
-This is going to stink a little, but as we said, it’s not harmful to your Keurig and it will help remove that scale.
+This is going to stink a little (you may want to open a window for ventilation), but as we said, it’s not harmful to your Keurig, and it will help remove that scale.
 It’s possible that a clog will form during this descaling process.
 If it does, open up the top and use your pin again to poke the holes and see if you can dislodge any particles that may have become trapped.

-Note: Keurig does sell a descaling solution of its own, if you really want a brand-name product to work with.
+Note:of its own, if you really want a brand-name product to work with.
 White vinegar, however, is cheaper and easier to find.
-Also, the Keurig solution uses citric acid as its active ingredient and there are some complaints that the smell and taste linger past their welcome.
+Also, the Keurig solution uses citric acid as its active ingredient, and there are some complaints that the smell and taste linger past their welcome.
 There are also a number of other Keurig cleaning products on the market, like “cleaning cups” and “rinse pods.”
-We don’t recommend any of them, because vinegar can get the job done much cheaper.
+We don’t recommend any of them, because vinegar can get the job done much more cheaply.

 You don’t want that vinegar to stay in the Keurig, so fill the reservoir back up with fresh water and run through a full container again to flush it all out.
 Make sure it passes the smell test when it’s done.
+No smell, no problem.
 Once this is finished, your Keurig performance should be improved, and scale problems should have literally dissipated.